-Mode Active Idle Suspend Deep Sleep with SRAM Retention Deep Sleep Without SRAM Retention Shutdown Wakeup time to Active mode - O μs 100 μs Shorter than Deep Sleep without retention, almost same as Suspend 1 ms 10 ms (16K+16K) retention SRAMs (with retention in deep sleep) full full full full off off Wakeup on RTC (32K Timer wakeup) - - available available available off Wakeup on pin (IO wakeup) - - available available available off Wakeup on interrupt - available - - - - Wakeup on reset pin (RESETB) - available available available available on Current Please refer to Section 19.3.
+Mode Active Idle Suspend Deep Sleep with SRAM Retention Deep Sleep Without SRAM Retention Shutdown (16K+16K) retention SRAMs (with retention in deep sleep) full full full full off off Wakeup on RTC (32K Timer wakeup) - - available available available off Wakeup on pin (IO wakeup) - - available available available off Wakeup on interrupt - available - - - - Wakeup on reset pin (RESETB) - available available available available on Current Please refer to Section 19.3.

-- "active": MCU is at working state. - "stall": In Idle and Suspend mode, MCU does not work, while its clock is still running. - "available" for Modules: It's selectable to be at working state, or stall/be powered down if it does not need to work. - "available"/"on" for wakeup: Corresponding wakeup method is supported. - "off" for wakeup: Corresponding wakeup method is not supported. - "on"/"off"/"full" for SRAMs: - o "on": The 32 KB SRAM is powered on and works normally (can be accessed) in Active, Idle and Suspend mode. - "full": Full speed.
-In Active, Idle and Suspend mode, the two 16 KB retention SRAMs are powered on and work normally (can be accessed); in Deep Sleep with SRAM retention, the retention SRAMs are powered on, however, the contents of the retention SRAMs can be retained and cannot be accessed. - off": The 32 KB SRAM is powered down in two Deep Sleep modes and Shutdown mode.
-The retention SRAMs are powered down in Deep Sleep without SRAM retention and Shutdown mode.
+- "active": MCU is at working state. - "stall": In Idle and Suspend mode, MCU does not work, while its clock is still running. - "available" for Modules: It's selectable to be at working state, or stall/be powered down if it does not need to work. - "available"/"on" for wakeup: Corresponding wakeup method is supported. - "off" for wakeup: Corresponding wakeup method is not supported. - "full"/"off" for SRAMs: - "full": Full speed.
+In Active, Idle and Suspend mode, the two 16 KB retention SRAMs are powered on and work normally (can be accessed); in Deep Sleep with SRAM retention, the retention SRAMs are powered on, however, the contents of the retention SRAMs can be retained and cannot be accessed. - ° "off": The retention SRAMs are powered down in Deep Sleep without SRAM retention and Shutdown mode.